Chicago–Michigan football rivalry

 The Chicago–Michigan football rivalry was an American college football rivalry game played by the Wolverines of the University of Michigan and Maroons of the University of Chicago.
 From 1892 to 1905, it was the most important game of the season for the two schools, which were the first major football powers in what was then considered the western United States.
 The rivalry ended after the 1939 season when the University of Chicago dropped out of the Big Ten Conference.
 The roots of the rivalry date back to 1879 when Michigan played its first intercollegiate football game in Chicago and to a series of matches played between Michigan and the "Chicago University Club" between 1888 and 1891.

 Background

 1879: First football game in Chicago

 The University of Chicago was founded in 1890, but the roots of the Chicago–Michigan football rivalry pre-date that university's founding.
 The University of Michigan was founded in 1817 and began its football program in the 1870s.
-Michigan's first intecollegiate game was played in Chicago on May 30, 1879.
+Michigan's first intercollegiate game was played in Chicago on May 30, 1879.
 That first game, a 1–0 victory over the "Purple Stockings" from Racine College, was played at the Union Base-Ball Grounds in Lakefront Park (now part of Grant Park).
 The Chicago Daily Tribune called it "the first rugby-football game to be played west of the Alleghenies."